ChatGPT for sales: 3 moves that cut response time

 The result: the salesperson's calendar fills with qualified prospects rather than discovery calls that end at "we don't have budget right now."
 For a small sales team running 15 to 20 inbound enquiries per day, this recovers 2 to 3 hours of call time per week.

-8 of our 12 clients who implemented this saw a 4x improvement in qualified inquiries within 60 days.
+teams we work with who implemented this saw a meaningful improvementin qualified inquiries within 60 days.
 The two who did not had broken upstream sources, which we had to fix first.

 2. Proposal and quote drafting